edmcouncil/fibo/CONTRIBUTING.md

 * Running the initialization command should ensure that your .git environment exists and that it includes the /hooks directory.
 This does not automatically install or update the two files that you need to have in place for the Serializer to work.
 These are:
     * [pre-commit](etc/serialization/pre-commit) (no file extension)
     * [rdf-toolkit.jar](etc/serialization/rdf-toolkit.jar)
-* These files are updated from time to time so it is recommended that you re-download these directly from the links below before proceeding.
+* These files are updated from time to time so it is recommended that you re-download these files before proceeding.
-* Copy the file pre-commit to your hooks directory (use right-click on the link and select the save option).
+* Copy the file [pre-commit](etc/serialization/pre-commit) to your hooks directory (use right-click on the link and select the save option).
 Make sure that the name of the file is just pre-commit; your browser might want to append a suffix like .txt to it.
 * Edit this pre-commit file to point to your Java JRE/JDK.
 To do this, open the pre-commit file in a text editor and search for "JAVA\_HOME".
 Edit the directory after JAVA\_HOME= to point to the location of your Java 8 (a.k.a version 1.8) or higher JRE/JDK, and save it.
-* Copy the file rdf-toolkit.jar to your hooks directory by clicking on the link, viewing where the download was saved, and moving or copying it to the .git/hooks directory.
+* Copy the file [rdf-toolkit.jar](etc/serialization/rdf-toolkit.jar) to your hooks directory by clicking on the link, viewing where the download was saved, and moving or copying it to the .git/hooks directory.

 Once you have installed these two files, every commit you do will re-write your RDF/OWL files in a consistent way that can be compared and merged with work done by other FIBO collaborators.